thormander/PPTX-Translator-OpenAI/README.md

 - Create a new secret key
 - Create a .env file at same location as script and add 'OPENAI_API_KEY=YOUR_KEY_HERE'

+*You will need at least Tier 1 for this program otherwise the max amount of requests is only 3 per minute for the free version versus the 3500 from Tier 1*

 ## Usage
 ```console
 python3 translatePPTX.py <PPTX file you want to translate or folder with files> <target language>